andy9kv/Projects/Independently Moving Object Tracking.md

 # Independently-Moving Object Tracker

-&nbsp;&nbsp;&nbsp;&nbsp;Object tracking is very important for autonomous robots.
+&nbsp;&nbsp;&nbsp;&nbsp;Object detection and tracking is very important for autonomous robots.
 Self-navigating vehicles, drones, and several other automatons require object tracking to function.
 This may be a fairly easy problem if a proven machine learning model were implemented to detect and track an object throughout a video, however I attempted a somewhat different approach.
 My solution uses feature correspondence to identify a particular object in the first frames of the video for detection, followed by feature correspondence with an adaptive mask to track the changing object throught the sequence.
 The whitepaper I wrote to present and thoroughly describe my work can be found [here](/Project_Files/Object_Tracking/Independently-Moving%20Object%20Detection.pdf).

 Written in Python, using OpenCV and NumPy, in November 2018.